haiman4real/filemanager/README.md

 # File Manager by Emmanuel Ogunwobi

-Welcome to the File Manager package for the Mobile Bookings project.
+Welcome to the File Manager package for the Laravel project.
 This package provides functionalities to manage files within the application.

 ## Features